Sony541/controller/README.md

-# controller
+# Controller
-controller
-a little thing about controlling my Raspberry PI health and services
+A little thing about controlling my Raspberry PI health and services